-Compulsive buying disorder (CBD) is a strong preoccupation with shopping that causes distress in the sufferer and can have negative impacts on the sufferer’s ability to function well in daily life.
+Compulsive buying disorder (CBD) is an intense preoccupation with shopping that causes distress in the sufferer and can negatively impact the sufferer’s ability to function well in daily life.
 Studies have suggested that the disorder may affect about 6% of the general population, and some studies have indicated that the frequency of CBD might be even higher.

 CBD is characterized by a preoccupation with shopping and buying.
-Sufferers usually report having a feeling of anxiety before they buy an item, and that anxiety is relieved when they actually make a purchase.
+Sufferers usually report having anxiety before they buy an item, and that anxiety is relieved when they make a purchase.

 About 80% or more of people who are clinically described as suffering from CBD are women.
-Some studies have suggested, however, that the difference in diagnosis rates in men and women might come from differences in the way behavior is described.
-Women are more likely to admit to a preoccupation with shopping, while men are more likely to describe their buying behavior as “collecting.”
-Research is mixed on whether there is a real difference in frequency of CBD between the sexes.
+However, some studies have suggested that the difference in diagnosis rates for men and women might come from differences in how behavior is described.
+For example, women are more likely to admit to a preoccupation with shopping, while men are more likely to describe their buying behavior as “collecting.”
+However, research is mixed on whether there is a real difference in CBD frequency between the sexes.

 CBD is only prevalent in societies with a consumer-driven economy, where disposable income, available credit, and an abundance of leisure time are common.

 Symptoms of CBD generally include a tendency to engage in shopping behavior that is driven by anxiety.
 Typical symptoms include:

 - Persistent thoughts about shopping or about owning a specific item

 - Intensive preparation for the shopping experience, including research and planning

 - Intense feeling of pleasure, relief, or excitement when a purchase is made

 - Use of shopping and buying as a way to cope with negative emotions or situations